hashicorp/terraform-provider-azurerm/website/docs/r/express_route_connection.html.markdown

 A `propagated_route_table` block supports the following:

-* `labels` - (Optional) The list of labels to assign to this Virtual Hub Route Table.
+* `labels` - (Optional) The list of labels to logically group route tables.

-* `route_table_ids` - (Optional) A list of IDs of the Virtual Hub Route Table which are associated with the Virtual Hub Connection.
+* `route_table_ids` - (Optional) A list of IDs of the Virtual Hub Route Table to propagate routes from Express Route Connection to the route table.

 ## Attributes Reference